 *Julia Brooks was born on this date in 1882.
 She was a Black teacher, administrator, and community activist.

 Julia Evangeline Brooks was one of ten children born to Walter Henderson Brooks and Eva Holmes Brooks in New Orleans, Louisiana.
 Her father, a slave as a child, grabbed the chance for education, earning B.A. and theology degrees from Lincoln University in Oxford, Pennsylvania, in 1873.
 He became the pastor of Nineteenth Street Baptist Church in Washington, DC.

-Brooks attended Sumner Magruder Elementary School and M Street High School during her youth, later Dunbar High School.
+Brooks attended Sumner Magruder Elementary School, M Street High School during her youth, and Dunbar High School.
 After graduating high school, Brooks enrolled in Miner Normal School, a teacher training school.
 She taught primary school for a few years, and then Brooks went to Howard University for more education.
 It was one of the top two historically black colleges in the nation at a time when only 1/3 of 1% of African Americans and 5% of whites of eligible age attended any college.

-She was one of several members who were early supporters of incorporating Alpha Kappa Alpha to provide for its future expansion.
+She was one of several members who supported incorporating Alpha Kappa Alpha to provide for its future expansion.
 As a result, Brooks, Nellie Quander, Norma Boyd, Nellie Pratt Russell, Minnie B. Smith, and Ethel Jones Mowbray incorporated Alpha Kappa Alpha on January 29, 1913.
 Brooks served as treasurer of the directorate until 1923.
 She wrote an early history of the sorority, which she gave at the 1923 Boulé in Baltimore, Maryland.
 She presented a lecture at Founders' Day at Xi Omega on January 30, 1924.

 Career and later life